rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 My Thoughts
 --------------------------------------------------------------------------------

+Here, I plan to summarize my thoughts after finishing the analysis of several sources below.

 Ways to phrase the issue:

 -   Does your worldview have commitments to ontologies claimed to be part of reality?